 Advantages Of Gypsum False Ceiling

-i) Gypsum boards are light weight and easy to install.
+- Gypsum boards are lightweight and easy to install.

 Disadvantages Of Gypsum Ceiling

-ii) It can not be used in moist areas like bathroom, toilet, laundry room etc.
+- It can not be used in moist areas like bathrooms, toilets, laundry rooms etc.

-iii) It can not be moulded like pop false ceiling.
+- It can not be molded like pop false ceiling.

 2. POP False Ceiling

-i) POP gives decorative smooth interior and finish to the ceiling.
+- POP gives decorative smooth interior and finishes to the ceiling.

-ii) It can easily be moulded into any shape as per the design.
+- It can easily be molded into any shape as per the design.

 Disadvantages Of POP False Ceiling

-i) It can not be used in moist rooms like toilet, bathrooms.
+- It can not be used in moist rooms like toilets, bathrooms.

-iv) POP ceiling requires skilled and experienced labour.
+- POP ceiling requires skilled and experienced labor.